push-protocol/push-website/blog/2025-01-14-zklink-joins-forces-with-push-chain/index.md

 **Unified Liquidity Markets** - EVM-bound liquidity markets like [Lido](https://lido.fi/), [Curve](https://curve.fi/#/ethereum/swap), and [Native](https://native.org/app/credit-pool/) can utilize fee and chain abstraction features of Push Chain to seamlessly allow non-evm Liquidity Providers to effortlessly participate in market-making opportunities within a few clicks with no extra UX overhead.

-**Universal Prediction Markets** - Where users from zklink and other chains can collectively speculate on real-life events.
+**Universal Prediction Markets** - Where users from zkLink and other chains can collectively speculate on real-life events.
 Markets can aggregate liquidity from all chains simultaneously bringing more user traction and better yield opportunities.